ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 6. If the game is over (either because the user found a bomb, or because the user dug in `width*height - bombNumber` places), the server deletes the game from `gamesInProgress`.
 7. The server sends the on-chain component the proof, and optionally (if game over) the map.
 8. The on-chain component verifies the proof.
 The process only continues if the proof verifies.
-9. The on-chain component checks if it's game over, either because `DigNumber` is equal to `width*height - numberOfBombs` or because the dig found a bomb, delete the game from `PlayerGame` and update `WinsAndLosses`.
+9. The on-chain component checks if it's game over, either because `digNumber` is equal to `width*height - numberOfBombs` or because the dig found a bomb, note that fact in `PlayerGame`.
 10. The on-chain component updates `Map` with the new information.
 This change is automatically synchronized to the client by MUD.
-The on-chain component also increments `DigNumber`.
+The on-chain component also increments `PlayerGame`'s `digNumber`.
 11. The client displays the new information to the player.
 12. If the game is over, the client informs the player of that fact.